Serving all people by providing personalized health and wellness through exemplary care, education and research.

 CODEINE; GUAIFENESIN (KOE deen; gwye FEN e sin) is a cough suppressant and expectorant.
 It breaks up and clears congestion.
 This medicine also helps to stop or reduce coughing.
 It will not treat an infection.

 Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
-Take this medicine with food or milk if it upsets your stomach.
-Take your doses at regular times.
-Do not take your medicine more often than directed.
-If you are taking this medicine on a regular basis, do not suddenly stop taking it.
-Your doctor may want to slowly lower your dose.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
+Take your medicine at regular intervals.
+Do not take it more often than directed.

 Side effects that you should report to your doctor or health care professional as soon as possible: